If you’re a wine fanatic like me, then a trip to the wineries of Mendoza should be on your travel bucket list.

 Deciding where to stay in Mendoza was the hardest part of planning my trip!

 If you’re short on time or traveling on a budget, I recommend staying in Mendoza City and doing day trips to the various wine regions.
+The Diplomatic Hotel is a luxury 5* hotel in the city – just the place you want to return to after a busy day of wine tasting.

 If you have a few days in the area, stay in Lujan de Cuyo.
 It’s a beautiful town and the perfect base for exploring Maipu and the Uco Valley.
+Casa de Coria is a charming B&B with delightful hosts.
+The rooms are spacious and comfortable, and it’s a great choice for a relaxing stay.

-If you’re searching for a luxurious stay in the Uco Valley with mountain views, look no further than Casa de Huespedes La Azul.
+Stay in the Uco Valley if you have a car rental and want an isolated and relaxing holiday.
+If you’re searching for a luxurious stay with mountain views, look no further than Casa de Huespedes La Azul.
 The location is perfect, as it’s next to several wineries, and the hospitality is outstanding.

-Final thoughts on Mendoza wine region
+Is Mendoza wine region worth it

 I couldn’t help but fall in love with Mendoza, Argentina.

 Be it the stunning views of the Andes Mountains, the magnificent dining options under the vineyards, or the quaint streets and friendly neighborhoods.
-Oh, and the superb Mendoza wines, of course.

 I suggest spending 5 days exploring the wineries of Mendoza.
 You won’t regret it!